sheepsixteen/spacesheep/_posts/2020-07-13-i-know-html-now-what.md

   4. Amazon Web Services, Google Cloud Platform, and Microsoft Azure

-These three services are basically places where you can rent a little bit a of computing power from the massive server farms at Amazon, Google, and Microsoft.
+These three services are basically places where you can rent a little bit of computing power from the massive server farms at Amazon, Google, and Microsoft.

 Each one has different services they provide, including computing,